osohq/oso/docs/reference/libraries/ruby/index.rst

 Ruby Authorization Library
 ============================

-Oso currently provides an authorization library to integrate oso with Ruby applications.
+oso is packaged as a gem for use in Ruby applications.

-Code-level documentation is :doc:`here</ruby/index>`.
+API documentation for the gem lives :doc:`here</ruby/index>`.

 Working with Ruby Objects
 ===========================